 When we do, it’s usually in the form of a few hundred dollar bills.
 Even in the movies, large amounts of cash are represented by a suitcase stuffed with $100 dollar bills.

-That made me wonder: did higher denomination dollar bills even exist?
+That made me wonder: did higher denomination dollar bills even exist in the United States?

 Could the gangsters in the movies use a small envelope of $1000 dollar bills rather than a conspicuous briefcase?

 Yes, believe it or not, the $1000 dollar bill is real and is still considered legal tender.